simon-ritchie/apysc/docs/_sources/animation_y.md.txt

-# animation_x interface
+# animation_y interface

-This page will explain the `animation_x` method interface.
+This page will explain the `animation_y` method interface.

 ## What interface is this?

-The `animation_x` method interface will create an `AnimationX` instance (animation setting instance and the subclass of the `AnimationBase`) and you can animate x-coordinate with it.
+The `animation_y` method interface will create an `AnimationY` instance (animation setting instance and the subclass of the `AnimationBase`) and you can animate y-coordinate with it.

 This interface exists on a `DisplayObject` subclass instance, such as the `Sprite` or `Rectangle`.

 ## Basic usage

-The following example sets the x-coordinate animation (from 50 to 100) with the `animation_x` method.
+The following example sets the y-coordinate animation (from 50 to 100) with the `animation_y` method.

 ```py
 # runnable